How we test pushchairs

 Is the pushchair safe and durable?

-Which? pushchair reviews are based on more than 30 tough safety and durability tests according to British Standard BS EN 1888:2012.
+Which? pushchair reviews are based on more than 30 tough safety and durability tests according to that latest British Standard BS EN 1888:2019.

-- Rolling road tests Each pushchair is wheeled over 206km of bumpy treadmill – roughly the distance from London to Birmingham – loaded with 15kg in the seat and a full shopping basket.
+- Rolling road tests Each pushchair is wheeled for over 200km of bumpy treadmill – roughly the distance from London to Birmingham – loaded with the weight of a baby in the seat and a full shopping basket.
 This means you can be sure they'll stand up to uneven pavements and potholes.

 - Safety tests Pushchair experts search out any choking hazards and traps for arms, legs or fingers.
 Special equipment tests the strength of the handlebars by repeatedly pushing them up and down 10,000 times.

-- Harnesses We dangle a test-dummy baby from the pushchair's harness to make sure it's strong enough to keep your baby safe and secure.
+- Harnesses We dangle a test-dummy baby from the pushchair's harness to make sure it's strong and secure enough to keep your baby safe and secure.

-Pushchair, travel system, pram and buggy reviews – find out which models pass our safety and durability tests.
+Pushchair reviews – find out which models pass safety and durability tests.

 What's the pushchair like to push?